bitrise-io/devcenter/_articles/en/testing/running-xcode-tests.md

 You can also generate code coverage files, and export the test results as a compressed zip file.

-{% include message_box.html type="" title="Test reports" content="Your Xcode test results will be exported to Test Reports: check out our [Test Reports](/testing/test-reports/) guide to find out how to make it work for you."%}
+{% include message_box.html type="info" title="Test reports" content="Your Xcode test results will be exported to Test Reports: check out our [Test Reports](/testing/test-reports/) guide to find out how to make it work for you."%}

 ### Configuring the Xcode tests on Bitrise